BergQuester/v8tr.github.io/_posts/2018-09-01-xcode-source-editor-extension-tutorial.md

 As you might have already guessed, our extension will sort selected lines of code.
 Sounds like an easy task?
 It sure is after you learned how *XcodeKit* works and did lots of preparation work.

 {: .box-note}
-*I got so much carried away by writing this article that I ended up with [LinesSorter](https://github.com/V8tr/LinesSorter-Xcode-Extension) extension and open sourced it recently.
+*I got so much carried away by writing this article that I ended up with [LinesSorter][lines-sorter-repo] extension and open sourced it recently.
 Make sure to check it out after reading this article.*

 We already know that as soon as the command is activated from Xcode Editor menu, an invocation instance is sent to a the command class.